QVPR/VPRTempo/README.md

 ## Datasets

 ### Nordland
-VPRTempo was developed and tested using the [Nordland](https://webdiis.unizar.es/~jmfacil/pr-nordland/#download-dataset) dataset, an approximately 729km traverse of the Nordland Railway in Norway recorded over the 4 seasons - Spring, Fall, Summer, & Winter.
+VPRTempo was developed and tested using the [Nordland](https://webdiis.unizar.es/~jmfacil/pr-nordland/#download-dataset).
 This software will work for either the full-resolution or down-sampled datasets, however our paper details the full-resolution datasets.

 To simplify first usage, we have set the defaults in `VPRTempo.py` to train and test on a small subset of Nordland data.
-We recommend [downloading Nordland](https://webdiis.unizar.es/~jmfacil/pr-nordland/#download-dataset) and using the `./src/nordland.py` script to unzip and organize the images into the correct file structure.
+We recommend [downloading Nordland](https://webdiis.unizar.es/~jmfacil/pr-nordland/#download-dataset) and using the `./src/nordland.py` script to unzip and organize the images into the correct file and naming structure.

 ### Custom datasets
 In general, data should be organised in the following way in order to train the network on multiple traversals of the same location.